The Micro-Aggregated Profit Share: Aggregation Results on Market Power

 This bias can be substantial.
 To see this, suppose that $\chi = 2$ and $\Lambda_\Pi = 0.2$.
 Then, ignoring production networks would lead us to conclude that the aggregate markup is 113\% larger than it actually is.
 Finally, notice that if there is no vertical integration in the economy, $\chi = 1$, and neither inference of the aggregate markup nor that of the profit share are biased.

-Moving on to Corollary \ref{corr:nomonopFC}, equation (\ref{eq:profshare_nomonopFC}) presents a more interesting case by allowing for decreasing and increasing to scale in production.
+Equation (\ref{eq:profshare_nomonopFC}) in Corollary \ref{corr:nomonopFC} presents a more interesting case by allowing for decreasing and increasing returns to scale in production.
 In that case, the aggregate profit share can be constructed as the input-output multiplier times one minus sales-weighted returns to scale divided by the harmonic sales-weighted markup and a covariance term.

 Finally, Corollary \ref{corr:nomonop} relaxes the assumption of no fixed costs.
-Under a no-monopsony assumption, the aggregate profit share can be constructed as the input-output multiplier times one minus sales-weighted returns to scale adjusted for fixed costs divided by the harmonic sales-weighted markup and a covariance term.
+Under a no-monopsony assumption, the aggregate profit share can be constructed as the input-output multiplier times one minus sales-weighted returns to scale divided by the harmonic sales-weighted markup and a covariance term.
+Returns to scale equal the scale elasticity times a fixed-cost adjustment factor.
 In Appendix \ref{app:basu_deu}, we use Corollary \ref{corr:nomonop} to elucidate the back-and-forth discussion between \cite{basu2019price} and \cite{de2020rise} on how to map micro-levels estimates of market power to the aggregate profit share.